 Students in the Philosophy Major learn to think critically.
-Both members of the Philosophy Department have been recognized as outstanding teachers.
+All members of the Philosophy Department have been recognized as outstanding teachers.
 Students respond to their philosophy education for three key reasons: (1) philosophy faculty are passionate about the subject matter that they teach, and that passion is contagious; (2) philosophy faculty are rigorous in their expectations, and establish high expectations for their students, encouraging the students to have high expectations for themselves; and (3) philosophy faculty employ an intense, discussion-driven format in which students are engaged, challenged on many of their core beliefs and assumptions, and encouraged to take charge of their own education and their own thinking.

-Both Dr. Jacobs and Dr. Money employ written forms of evaluation, including inclass essay examinations, take-home essay exams, and papers.
+All philosophy faculty employ written forms of evaluation, including in-class essay examinations, take-home essay exams, and papers.